Aboriginal Legal Services

 2-Spirited People of the 1st Nations

-2-Spirited People of the 1st Nations is a non-profit social services organization whose membership includes of Aboriginal gay, lesbian, bisexual and transgender people in Toronto.
-The 2-Spirited organization’s programs and services include: HIV/AIDS education, outreach, prevention and support and counselling for 2-spirited people and others living and affected by HIV/AIDS.
+2-Spirited People of the 1st Nations is a non-profit social services organization whose membership includes of Aboriginal gay, lesbian, bisexual and trans gender people in Toronto.
+The 2-Spirited organization’s programs and services include: HIV/AIDS education, outreach, prevention and support and counseling for 2-spirited people and others living and affected by HIV/AIDS.

 145 Front Street East

 Toronto, ON M5A 1E3